yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![The Azure DevOps Integration Configuration form.](../Media/hol-ex1-task1-step5-1.png "Azure DevOps Integration Configuration")

 6. When the integration succeeds, you will be taken to the Azure DevOps Board.
-Follow the directions in the onboarding tutorial to create an initial Issue in the `To Do` Column and create a pull request associated with your issue.
+Follow the directions in the onboarding tutorial to create an initial Issue in the `To Do` Column and create a pull request associated with your Issue.

     ![After completion of the onboarding tutorial.
 Two todo confirmation messages displayed.](../Media/hol-ex1-task1-step6-1.png "Get started and quick tip")

-7. Open the new issue that the onboarding tutorial creates and observe the GitHub pull request and comment that are linked to the Azure DevOps board issue.
+7. Open the new Issue that the onboarding tutorial creates and observe the GitHub pull request and comment that are linked to the Azure DevOps board Issue.

     ![Linked GitHub items in an Azure DevOps issue in Boards.](../Media/hol-ex1-task1-step7-1.png "GitHub Pull Request and Comment")